aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 ==== One ID per noun phrase

 An important note: a limitation that was put in place in the latest version of Deixiscript was that a noun phrase can only "point to" a single individual at a time; in other words: a noun phrase may resolve at most to a single ID, given one state of the Knowledge Base.
-Previous versions of Deixiscript didn't have this limitation, but they had to check (for any sentence) if any of the noun phrases it contained would resolve to multiple IDs, and, if that was the case, "expand" the original sentence into multiple similar sentences each with a different ID.
+Previous versions of Deixiscript did not have this limitation, but they had to check (for any sentence) if any of the noun phrases it contained would resolve to multiple IDs, and, if that was the case, "expand" the original sentence into multiple similar sentences each with a different ID.
 This also meant that noun phrases had to specify a cardinality (to distinguish singular from plural).

 ==== STM and pronouns